-From the point of view of public health, a more explicit economic model for setting compensation would be one based upon modern pharmacoecnomic analysis.
-This would typically focus on the benefits of new inventions.
+From the point of view of health care management, a more explicit economic model for setting remuneration would be one based upon modern pharmacoeconomic analysis.
+This would typically focus on the benefits of new inventions.106

 Reimbursement policies by many national governments and insurance bodies increasingly rely upon systematic evaluation of the benefits of medicines.
-In a recent survey of 11 OECD member countries, Michael Dickson, Jeremy Hurst and Stéphane Jacobzone note:
+In a recent survey of 11 OECD member countries, Michael Dickson, Jeremy Hurst and Stéphane Jacobzone note: 107